Skip to main content

 Click Run Now to trigger a schedule immediately.

-Schedules tab showing cron schedule configuration and execution history
+Agent Schedules tab showing three active weekly schedules with cron expressions and execution history

 Execution Flow